 What it is

 Turn your process into a shared, visible representation.
 A Kanban board provides a single source of truth that helps everyone track status, spot bottlenecks, and understand the flow of value from start to finish.
-Visualization is a powerful enabler of collaboration and ownership.
+Visualization enables collaboration and ownership, and teams that make work visible typically improve communication and decision-making.2

-By creating a clear visual model, you empower your team to manage flow, spot issues early, and continuously refine the process.
-Learn more about Kanban board for project management.
+By creating a clear visual model, your team can manage flow, spot issues early, and refine the process continuously.
+Learn more about Kanban boards for project management on the Fluidwave blog: Kanban board for project management.

 3. Limit Work in Progress (WIP)